On-Site Promotion

 Visitor Services Material

-We find that the most effective way to encourage app downloads and guide starts is through visitor conversations with on-site staff.
+We find that the most effective way to encourage guide usage is through visitor conversations with on-site staff.

-One way to achieve this is having your admissions/ticket desk staff mention the app as part of the check-in process.
+One way to achieve this is having your admissions/ticket desk staff mention your guide as part of the check-in process.
 Another approach is having gallery attendants suggest the guide to visitors.
 In both instances, human interaction combined with a QR code drives results.

 Training Materials

-Click the links below to download material that can be used to help inform your visitor services staff and volunteers about Bloomberg Connects.
-The presentation includes information about Bloomberg Connects, how to access and use it, and some FAQs about the app.
+The presentation below includes information about how to access and use Bloomberg Connects, as well as some FAQs about the app.
 The presentation also includes slides for you to customize with information about your own guide.
 We want your team to know what Bloomberg Connects is and what great content your team has developed for it!

 Awareness Tools